desouzainstitute/moodle-booktool_github/README.md

 **Current Status**

 Is basically working.
 Will push/pull content for a Moodle book from a github repository.
+Install the plugin at /mod/book/tool/github

 The interface is ugly and incomplete.